CirnoIsTheStrongest/BiriCrawler/README.txt

 Python 2.7.2 or above is required.
 The default save path is currently Windows dependent, enter your own if you're running on any other platform.

+Feature highlight:
+1. Supports any booru using JSON
+2. Multi-threading, downloads multiple files at a time
+3. Caches file hashes so you never download the same file twice
+4. Verifies files after downloading to make sure there were no errors

 Basic usage:

 Start the crawler with path/to/crawler.py [tag] -l [limit of images per page] -b [imageboard to use*]